-This anthological publication examines graphic design in the context of visual art.
-The book is published as a compilation of parts of two degree dissertations from the Academy of Arts, Architecture and Design in Prague and comprehensively maps the phase of the last thirteen years (2000–2013) of graphic design.
+PROTO – Graphic Design and Contemporary Art is an anthological publication that examines graphic design in the context of visual art.
+The book is published as a compilation of parts of two degree dissertations from the Academy of Arts, Architecture and Design in Prague and comprehensively maps the last thirteen years (2000–2013) in graphic design.